A&W Restaurants: United Fruit Co. and United Brands Company subsidiary

-In 1963, the company was sold again, followed by another sale in 1967 to United Fruit Co. conglomerate.
+In 1963, the company was sold again, followed by another sale in 1967 to the United Fruit Co. conglomerate.
 AMK Corporation purchased United Fruit in 1970.
 Then AMK formed United Brands Company to hold A&W.

 In 1971, A&W Beverages Inc.—a beverage subsidiary—began supplying bottled A&W products to grocery stores.
 The bottled products would become available nationally.
 In 1972, A&W's Canadian division was sold to Unilever.

 A&W attempted to open restaurants in mainland Japan in the early 1970s, specifically in Fukuoka prefecture and the regions of Kanto and Kansai.
 The chain's performance on the mainland was sluggish in contrast to Okinawa due to several factors, such as the 1973 oil crisis, prompting the chain to withdraw from the market.
 A&W's Japanese operations are still handled from Okinawa.
 There were further fruitless attempts to bring the chain to the mainland: in the 1980s, the Okinawan branch briefly attempted to open restaurants in Kagoshima Prefecture but ended up limiting itself to Okinawa, while in the 2000s a pilot restaurant existed in Tokyo, which was quickly withdrawn.

 1978 saw the introduction of a standard menu for use in all restaurants in the USA.

 In the 1970s, A&W had more stores than McDonald's, with a peak in 1974 of 2,400 units.
 Oshkosh, Wisconsin, franchise manager Jim Brajdic said: "Problems back then, including a lawsuit, franchisee discontent, and inconsistencies in the operation, caused the chain to flounder and branches to close."
 A&W moved to a modern-style franchise agreement that introduced royalty payments and new standards.
 However, many franchisees refused the revised terms as their 20- or 25-year original agreements expired.
 In 1980, the number of restaurants had fallen to 1,300 in the United States (mostly in the Midwest and the North West), Asia, and Europe.
 In 1980, the Singaporean franchisee Temenggong Ltd. had increased the number of restaurants in the country, while nine new restaurants were planned in Malaysia.
 There were also plans to open restaurants in the Philippines and Hong Kong.

 Negotiations to sell the chain began in November 1981.